Frequently Asked Questions

 - A written list of allergies you may have

-- Medical records including x-ray films if you have them
+- Medical records including x-ray, MRI and CT reports if you have them

 - Insurance forms or cards